Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_slides.md

 - Isolated environment that emulates a computer
 - Different types of Hypervisors (bare-metal or running on OS)
 - Run additional OSes on your machine
-- VMs are portable
+- VMs are portable, reproducible, easy to manage, and provide isolation
-- Keep security in mind

-**Note**: Do not (only) use VMs for shipping your software.
-Not everyone can run/use them.

 ---